Chicha: Peru

 Chicha's importance in the social and religious world of Latin America can best be seen by focusing on the drink's central role in ancient Peru.
 Corn was considered a sacred crop, but Chicha, in particular, was considered very high status.
 Chicha was consumed in great quantities during and after the work of harvesting, making for a festive mood of singing, dancing, and joking.
 Chicha was offered to gods and ancestors, much like other fermented beverages around the world were.
 For example, at the Incan capital of Cuzco, the king poured chicha into a gold bowl at the navel of the universe, an ornamental stone dais with throne and pillar, in the central plaza.
-The chicha cascaded down this “gullet of the Sun God” to the Temple of Sun, as awestruck spectators watched the high god quaff the precious brew.
+The chicha cascaded down this "gullet of the Sun God" to the Temple of Sun, as awestruck spectators watched the high god quaff the precious brew.
 At most festivals, ordinary people participated in days of prodigious drinking after the main feast, as the Spanish looked on aghast at the drunkenness.

 Human sacrifices first had to be rubbed in the dregs of chicha, and then tube-fed with more chicha for days while lying buried alive in tombs.
 Special sacred places, scattered throughout the empire, and mummies of previous kings and ancestors were ritually bathed in maize flour and presented with chicha offerings, to the accompaniment of dancing and panpipe music.
-Even today, Peruvians sprinkle some chicha to “mother earth” from the communal cup when they sit down together to drink; the cup then proceeds in the order of each drinker's social status, as an unending succession of toasts are offered.
+Even today, Peruvians sprinkle some chicha to "mother earth" from the communal cup when they sit down together to drink; the cup then proceeds in the order of each drinker's social status, as an unending succession of toasts are offered.

+There are several types of chicha that are drank in Peru in the present day: